-Jackson has made a career of bringing people together to solve significant, complex issues that impact the community.
-Service is the common thread of his career, which spans three major sectors: business, nonprofit, and the military.
+Jackson has made a career of bringing people together to solve big, complex issues that positively impact the community.
+Service is the common thread of his career, which spans three major sectors: nonprofit, business, and the military.

-For the last decade, Jackson has had the honor of serving some of the country’s most vulnerable populations that struggle with basic health and human services needs.
-Most recently, as the President and CEO of Catholic Charities Madison, he worked with a staff of 400 employees, 1,500 volunteers, a board of directors, and community leaders to respond to the growing needs of the marginalized and most vulnerable people in South Central Wisconsin to effect positive change.
+For the last decade, Jackson has had the honor of serving some of the country’s most vulnerable populations who struggle with basic health and human services needs.
+Most recently, as the President and CEO of Catholic Charities Madison, he worked with a staff of 400 employees, 1,500 volunteers, a board of directors, and community leaders to respond to the growing needs of the marginalized in South Central Wisconsin and effect positive change.

-Before joining the nonprofit world, Jackson spent 15 years as the USAA’s Phoenix Campus executive director, leading the day-to-day operations and community outreach for its largest customer service center outside the home office.
-During his tenure, he honed his leadership skills and learned from exceptional mentors who instilled in him the meaning of teamwork and customer service excellence.
+Before joining the nonprofit world, Jackson spent 15 years as the executive director of USAA’s Phoenix Campus, leading the day-to-day operations and community outreach for its largest customer service center outside the home office.
+During his tenure, he honed his leadership skills and learned from exceptional mentors who instilled in him the meaning of teamwork and customer service.

 Jackson’s career began in the U.S. Air Force and Air National Guard, where for over 22 years, he learned the power of focused discipline and collaboration.
 At a young age, he was afforded the unique opportunity to lead projects and people, culminating in serving as the Commander’s chief advisor and as Director of Protocol at the White House Communications Agency.

-Jackson earned his bachelor of science degree in business management from Park University, an MBA from the University of the Incarnate Word, a nonprofit management certificate from the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, and completed executive programs from Harvard Business School and the University of Virginia Darden School of Business.
+Jackson earned his bachelor of science degree in business management from Park University and an MBA from the University of the Incarnate Word.
+He also was awarded a leadership certificate from Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation and completed executive programs from Harvard Business School and the University of Virginia Darden School of Business.

-When Jackson is not running toward challenges in our community, he is just running – a lot.
-As an ultrarunner, he enjoys pushing himself with lofty goals such as 100-mile races around the world and then making them happen.
+When he is not running toward challenges, Jackson is just running – a lot.
+As an ultrarunner, he enjoys pushing himself with lofty goals and then making them happen.
 An aficionado of bow ties and caramel lattes, Jackson and his wife Kathleen have three grown children and a beloved dog named Blue.